quanteda/tutorials.quanteda.io/content/introduction/install.en.markdown

 ## Other packages

 We will use the **readtext** package to read in different types of text data in this tutorials.
-Again, you can do this using RStudio menu (Tools > Install Packages), or executing the following command:
+Again, you can do this using RStudio menu (Tools > Install Packages), or executing the following command.

 ```r
 install.packages("readtext")
 ```

-We will also use extra datasets in tutorials that are available in **quanteda.corpora**:
+We will also use extra datasets in tutorials that are available in **quanteda.corpora**.

 ```r
 install.packages("devtools")
 devtools::install_github("quanteda/quanteda.corpora")
 ```

+{{% notice note %}}
+If you already have **quanteda** and other packages installed, run Tools > Check for Package Updates to install latest versions.
+We recomend you to update all the packages to avoid errors caused by dependencies.
+{{% /notice %}}

 ## Extra packages